cassieevans/web-animation-workshop/creating-SVG-graphics.md

 ## Optional homework

 On day 3 and 4 we'll be getting into animation!

-I'll provide an SVG, but if you'd like to create or source your own, go for it!
+I'll provide an SVG, but if you'd like to bring your critter, or create/source your own SVG - go for it!